bricoletc/WMS_teaching/docsrc/source/intro.rst

 * Single-cell RNA-Seq pipeline
 * Genomics variant calling pipeline

-Probably at some point during your PhD you have or will need to write your own pipeline (we did!).
+Probably at some point during your PhD you have or will need to write your own pipeline (I did!).

-If you are motivated and persistent, or some kind of wizard, you could maybe write your pipeline in ``bash``.
+If you are motivated and persistent- or some kind of wizard- you could maybe write your pipeline in ``bash``.
 But here are some aspects that could be hard to implement:

 * Forking processes [#f1]_: running independent processes simultaneously